 Precise for SAP Collectors are implemented as NT services (no support is provided for UNIX Collectors).
 The Collectors can only reside on a Windows OS machine (they do not need to be installed on an SAP application server).
-See Precise Installation Requirements in the Precise Installation Guide.
+See Precise minimum requirements for installation.